 It’s no small feat, but Val has a plan, which is a proactive approach to Citrix monitoring and managing his organization with and technology that are built for Citrix troubleshooting if the need arises.
 For Val, this means identifying IT operations challenges and getting ahead of them before they become serious problems.

 The Big Challenge: Reduce IT Support Costs & Improve Quality of Services Delivered

 At the top of Val’s list of challenges was the ongoing cost of IT support and the quality of the IT services his team delivered to doctors and healthcare workers.
 He knew that in transitioning to digital systems there would be a constant increase in the number of projects, but the IT staff would remain capped.

-Val knew that to achieve his goal he would need to decrease the frequency of performance issues by being proactive in his approach to IT operations and thereby reducing the number of support tickets and the cost to service those support tickets.
+Val knew that to achieve his goal he would need to decrease the frequency of performance issues with proactive Citrix monitoring and thereby reduce the number of support tickets and the cost to service those support tickets.
+In addition, since there are always performance issues at some point, having a comprehensive Citrix Troubleshooting tool.
 This would improve the experience of physicians, healthcare workers, and ultimately patients.

 In implementing his plan to reduce costs, Val found significant obstacles in four key areas:

 - The existing legacy IT infrastructure was not sufficient to support the delivery of McKesson applications to every user.

 - A lack of any cohesive Citrix monitoring strategy that focused on improving.

 - The need for a proactive technology that could act as an early warning system for the McKesson application that would let the team know there were issues, so they could fix them before end users were impacted.
 And, if there is an issue, a good Citrix troubleshooting tool.